ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab03.md

 Work with your assigned pair programming partner on this lab.
 If you do not have one, consult with the instructors before starting.

-# Setting up your git repo for lab03
+# Setting up your git repo for {{page.num}}

-Create a joint git repo for you and your partner for lab03, following Step 2 in the [lab02](/lab/lab02/) writeup.
+Create a joint git repo for you and your partner for {{page.num}}, following Step 2 in the [lab02](/lab/lab02/) writeup.
 Assuming that you have done the one time configurations related to your ACMS account, clone your newly created private repo following Step 4 of lab02.

 What you'll be drawing